nipponwalk/www/README-en.md

 [Bulletin Search Page](https://mitsuo-koikawa.github.io/Municipal-Bulletin)

 An [advanced search page](https://mitsuo-koikawa.github.io/Municipal-Bulletin/advanced.html) is also available.
 It requires GitHub authentication and is limited to repository collaborators.
-Text you provide is analyzed with GitHub Models **Phi4** to find related articles.
+Text you provide is analyzed with GitHub Models **phi-4-reasoning** to find related articles.
 Access logs are kept on GitHub storage for 30 days.

 ## Updating the Index

 CSV files are not automatically indexed.
-Previously, `.github/workflows/update-index.yml` ran automatically, but to reduce token usage for GitHub Models **Phi4**, indexing is now performed manually.
+Previously, `.github/workflows/update-index.yml` ran automatically, but to reduce token usage for GitHub Models, indexing is now performed manually.
 Use `scripts/update_index.py` to generate the index; if it fails, a simplified fallback will be used.

 ### Manual Execution